Laurent-EECS/ssh/README.md

 ```
 The command *ssh user_name@ip-address ls /home/user_name/* seems to work too.

-**Use SFTP with the command line from the directory where the fil you want to transfer is :**
+**Use SFTP with the command line below from the directory where the file you want to transfer is :**
 ```
 sftp user_name@ip_address
 ```